Customers Need Scale

 In today’s networked marketplace, the customer doesn’t have it.
 She has do deal with every company differently, in ways those companies provide, and on their separate terms alone.
 This is why more CRM and CX can actually make the problem worse.
-For example with “loyalty” programs, all of which are coercive and require cognitive and operational overhead on both the customer’s and the company’s parts.
+For example, “loyalty” programs, all of which are coercive and require cognitive and operational overhead on both the customer’s and the company’s parts.

 For an example of real leverage, look at what a customer needs to do when she changes, say, her phone number, email address, preferred credit card or last name.
 She has to go from one website to another, over and over again, logging into all of them separately, like a bee going from one flower to another through a whole garden.
-With scale she would make those changes across all those companies in one move.
+With scale, she would make those changes across all those companies in one move.

 That’s why she can’t get scale from the companies she deals with, no matter how well-intended they might be.
-They can greet her by name, give her a hug and lavish discounts and benefits on her, and it won’t make a damn bit of difference, because they are each only one company, and they are not her.
+They can greet her by name, give her a hug, and lavish discounts and benefits on her, and it won’t make a damn bit of difference, because they are each only one company, and they are not her.

 What she needs is native power of her own.
-Without it, she’s up against CRM and other B2B systems sold to the companies she deals with, all of which are designed to “target,” “acquire,” “manage,” “control” and “lock in” customers — all terms better suited to ranching and slavery than to anything that aspires to genuine relationship.
+Without it, she’s up against CRM and other B2B systems sold to the companies she deals with, all of which are designed to “target,” “acquire,” “manage,” “control” and “lock in” customers — all terms better suited to ranching and slavery than to anything that aspires to a genuine relationship.

 To really come first, to really be in charge, to really lead, the customer needs powers of her own that extend across all the companies she deals with.
 That’s scale.